Transitional arrangements for revised Plant Community Types in eastern NSW coastal and tableland bioregions

 On 1 February 2023, the BAM-Calculator was updated to include Version 1.2 benchmarks.

-During the designated transitional period, assessors with in-progress assessments on the date that the BAM-C Version 1.2 benchmarks update occurs may opt to manually modify benchmarks and continue to apply (the previous) Version 1.1 benchmarks.
-Transitional arrangements do not apply to assessments commenced after the date of the BAM-C Version 1.2 benchmarks update.
-New BAM assessments commenced in the BAM-C after the date of the BAM-C Version 1.2 benchmarks update must apply the new Version 1.2 benchmarks and must not modify benchmarks unless in accordance with BAM Appendix A – use of more appropriate local data.
+During the designated transitional period, assessors with assessments that were in progress prior to 1 February 2023 may opt to manually modify benchmarks and continue to apply (the previous) Version 1.1 benchmarks.
+Transitional arrangements do not apply to assessments commenced after 1 February 2023.
+New BAM assessments commenced in the BAM-C after 1 February 2023 must apply the new Version 1.2 benchmarks and cannot modify benchmarks unless in accordance with BAM Appendix A – use of more appropriate local data.

 - modify all benchmarks in the entire proposal to Version 1.1 benchmarks